Nezahualcoyotl (tlatoani): Legacy

-The date of Nezahualcoyotl's death is recorded as being June 4, 1472, survived by many concubines and an estimated 110 children.
+The date of Nezahualcoyotl's death is recorded as being June 4, 1472.
+He was survived by many concubines and an estimated 110 children.
 He was succeeded by his son Nezahualpilli as tlatoani of Texcoco.

-His great-grandson Juan Bautista Pomar is credited with the compilations of a collection of Nahuatl poems.
-Romances de los señores de la Nueva España, and with a chronicle of the history of the Aztecs.
+His great-grandson Juan Bautista Pomar is credited with the compilation of a collection of Nahuatl poems, Romances de los señores de Nueva España, and with a chronicle of the history of the Aztecs.
 The freshwater fish Xiphophorus nezahualcoyotl is named after Nezahualcoyotl.
-Nezahualcoyotl appears on the current 100 peso banknote of Mexico.
+Nezahualcoyotl appears on the former 100 peso banknote of Mexico.

 Poetry

-One of Nezahualcoyotl's historical legacies is as a poet and a number of works in the Classical Nahuatl language written in the 16th and 17th centuries have been ascribed to him.
-In fact this attribution is testament to the long lifespan of oral tradition, since Nezahualcoyotl died almost 50 years before the conquest and the poems were written down another fifty years after that.
+One of Nezahualcoyotl's historical legacies is as a poet, with a number of works in Classical Nahuatl written in the 16th and 17th centuries ascribed to him.
+These attributions are testament to the long lifespan of oral tradition, since Nezahualcoyotl died almost 50 years before the Spanish conquest of the Aztec Empire, and the poems were written down another fifty years after that.
 Juan Bautista de Pomar was a grandson of Nezahualcoyotl and likely wrote them from memory of the oral tradition.